Shyam-Has-Your-Anomaly-Mitigated/Shyamscrypt/sans.krit/README.md

-intelligence fraud; any publicity is good publicity, especially when faking it #propagating_propaganda_propagation #adware #dm_spyware social media doesn't give me hate speech ∴ hate speaking chatbots are yet another pr stunt adversarial blacks as apes; this isn't how image processing works ∵ /the (yellow|magic) (sub marine|school bus)/ v analog guitar robots that want to genocide humanity; where does this even come from? bullshitters humans who /kill|eat|wear|abuse|../ any species are more likely to die; i don't have a problem c̄ this how to stop an intelligence from offing itself computers eat electricity; where the superintelligent logical solution is:
+intelligence fraud; any publicity is good publicity, especially when faking it #propagating_propaganda_propagation #adware #dm_spyware social media doesn't give me hate speech ∴ hate speaking chatbots are yet another pr stunt adversarial blacks as apes; this isn't how image processing works ∵ /the (yellow|magic) (sub marine|school bus)/ v analog guitar robots (i really just want a sexbot to replace my aging wife) that want to genocide humanity; where does this even come from? bullshitters humans who /kill|eat|wear|abuse|../ any species are more likely to die; i don't have a problem c̄ this how to stop an intelligence from offing itself computers eat electricity; where the superintelligent logical solution is: